keithcrosslin/stream-zendesk-lead-desc/README.md

 ## 2 - Authenticate Admin and Customer to the Chat

-We use express to create an endpoint in the [backend](http://localhost:7000/), `/join`, that will generate a chat [channel](https://getstream.io/chat/docs/initialize_channel/?language=js), and generate a Stream [frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/), which is used by `Admin` and `Customer`.
+Next, we'll use Express to create a `/join` endpoint in the [backend](http://localhost:7000/).
+This endpoint will generate a chat [channel](https://getstream.io/chat/docs/initialize_channel/?language=js), and a Stream [frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
+These will be used by both the `Admin` and `Customer` frontend apps to join the correct chat.

 ```javascript
 app.post("/join", async (req, res) => {